MSc Track: Environmental Engineering

 MSc programmes per September 2022

 Per September 2022 we will introduce a new, comprehensive master programme Environmental Engineering.
 Subjects of this track will be integrated in this programme.
 Students who enroll in the current track in September 2021, can continue this track until August 2024, after which a transition into the new master programme Environmental Engineering will apply.
 The curriculum of the new master programme will be published on our website as of August 2021.
-Please contact the study-advisors if you have urgent questions at this moment.
+Please consult our FAQ page or contact the study advisors if you have urgent questions at this moment.

 To be able to make the transition from a linear to a circular economy, knowledge is needed about the fundamental processes of production and consumption.
 For example, phosphate can be recovered from wastewater and bacteria can target soil contamination.
 In addition, the quality of the living environment must be improved, by diminishing air pollution and dealing with water scarcity.
 The transition to a circular economy thus asks for innovations in science and technology and complex processes need to be understood at multiple scales (local, regional and global).